Sponsorship by a UU Congregation for Ministerial Applicants

 In addition to the general qualifications for ministerial fellowship, there are many specific requirements for candidates.

-Doesn't this requirement have the potential for creating an uncomfortable situation in the congregation if the congregation is not enthusiastic about sponsoring a candidate, especially if the candidate is a long-term member, big contributor, etc.?
+Doesn't this requirement have the potential for creating an uncomfortable situation in the congregation if the congregation is not enthusiastic about sponsoring an applicant, especially if the applicant is a long-term member, big contributor, etc.?

 The MFC does not recommend that a congregation risk conflict over sponsorship.
-In expressing reservations to a candidate, it is important to try to stress concern for a candidate’s well-being and success in employing their unique gifts, which might not necessarily be for ministry.
+In expressing reservations to an applicant, it is important to try to stress concern for an applicant's well-being and success in employing their unique gifts, which might not necessarily be for ministry.
 If a congregation comes to an impasse or don't know what to do, please call the Ministerial Credentialing Director.

 In many instances, a congregation will be asked for sponsorship by a person who is away at school or simply moved away for other reasons.
 If the person is reasonably well known within the congregation, it is certainly appropriate to consider sponsorship.
-A congregation may want to recognize a candidate’s aspirations through, for example, newsletter articles, announcements, and invitations to participate in congregational activities when the candidate is in the area.
-A congregation could invite a candidate to write a newsletter article sharing with the congregation some of the excitement of their journey.
+A congregation may want to recognize an applicant's aspirations through, for example, newsletter articles, announcements, and invitations to participate in congregational activities when the candidate is in the area.
+A congregation could invite an applicant to write a newsletter article sharing with the congregation some of the excitement of their journey.

-If the congregation has a minister, their relationship with a candidate is important.
+If the congregation has a minister, their relationship with an applicant is important.
 The minister may be a mentor, role model, teacher and spiritual guide of considerable influence.
-The minister may also have mixed feelings about the candidate or the role that person is playing within the congregation.
-In any case, it is important to be sensitive to the possibilities and pitfalls inherent in the relationship and include the minister when developing policies regarding congregational response to candidates.
+The minister may also have mixed feelings about the applicant or the role that person is playing within the congregation.
+In any case, it is important to be sensitive to the possibilities and pitfalls inherent in the relationship and include the minister when developing policies regarding congregational response to applicants.

 Who's supposed to be providing all this support?